 ROADTRIP FROM SYDNEY TO BRISBANE

-If you have time, you can take a road trip from Sydney to Brisbane with your family.
+If you have time, you can take a road trip from Sydney to Brisbane with your family and uncover some beautiful highlights of the East Coast.
 Also known as the Legendary Pacific Coast, this 950-kilometer-long route has surprises in store for you.

 You’ll come across Port Stephens three hours away from Sydney, which has over 26 unspoiled golden beaches and eco-diverse National Parks.
 Further down the road, Port Macquarie is a perfect location for your children.
 It’s also known as the Koala Capital of Australia, so you can take them on a free Koala Hospital tour.